OsHZ0017/friendly-octo-sniffle/README.md

-Assignment 1 for this thing
+Assignment 1 for Framework Project 2, Challenges, class one